-Place water from wherever you can procure it and place in the bamboo cup.
-Note that when the water boils it may boil and spill into your fire and put it out, so please be aware not to place too much water in the cup or try and make the biggest cups you can.
+Place water from wherever you can procure it and place it in the bamboo cup.
+Note that when the water boils it may boil and spill into your fire and put it out.
+As a result, don’t place too much water in the cup or try and make the biggest cups you can.

 Place the bamboo cup of water directly into the fire.
 Boil for 5 minutes so you know that if there are any bacteria and nasty parasites they are dead.
 Now you have clean water to drink.

 You can also use this method to cook food.
 Get a live bamboo, split it in half and use the one half as a cooking vessel.

 It can be used to make razor-sharp cutting utensils and spears to hunt too.
 Bamboo is great to make fall traps, where you dig a hole and have sharp bamboo at the bottom of the hole and you wait for game to walk over and impale themselves on the bamboo.

 Be aware that this would only be a great idea in a real survival situation.
 Knowing your luck, a human will wonder and fall in and die!

 This is one of the main reasons why I want to grow bamboo for survival on my bug out location… Bamboo is strong and lasts for years and years, thanks to its cylindrical and reinforced, notched makeup.